Beatrice Michiel: Spy

-As a courtesan, Beatrice worked as spy for Venice, transmitting numerous information of various kinds to the bailo.
-She did her job flawlessly, so much so that the bailo praised her with Venetian Senate, describing her skill at intrigue and her attention to all things regarding Venice, in addition to her ability to maintain the favor of the sultan's mother and consorts.
+As a courtesan, Beatrice worked as spy for Venice, transmitting information of various kinds to the bailo.
+She did her job flawlessly, so much so that the bailo praised her to Venetian Senate, describing her skill at intrigue and her attention to all things regarding Venice, in addition to her ability to maintain the favor of the sultan's mother and consorts.
 She worked in parallel with Chiara "Chirana" Hatun, a Venetian spy sent to the harem from Venice who had been Nurbanu Sultan's personal Kalfa.

-She also continued her work with the successors of Murad III, Mehmed III, and his mother, the new Valide Sultan Safiye.
+She also continued her work with the successors of Murad III.
 Beatrice was an ally of Esther Handali, while she was a rival of Esperanza Malchi, who promoted an anti-Venetian policy.
 The three women often clashed in front of Safiye in an attempt to influence her.
 In 1595, Beatrice wrote personally to the doge Marco Venier to inform him that she was working to counter Esperanza Malchi, and that Malchi was promoting an alliance between Austria and the Ottoman Empire against Venice.

 In 1594, in anticipation of a Venetian-Ottoman war, she informed Venice of the strengths and weaknesses of the Ottoman fleet.
-With her brothers she obtained the release of Venetian prisoners and favored Venetian diplomats at court.
-Her position at court and the bribes received from Venice made her a wealthy woman, so much so that she was able to send large sums of money to her children.
-In 1600 one of the two, Giacomo, joined her in Constantinople, where he converted with name Mehmed, and finally became a companion (musahibe) of Sultan Murad IV.
+With her brothers she obtained the release of Venetian prisoners and favored Venetian diplomats at the court.
+Her position at the court and the bribes received from Venice made her a wealthy woman, so much so that she was able to send large sums of money to her children.
+In 1600 one of the two, Giacomo, joined her in Constantinople, where he converted to Islam, and finally became a companion (musahibe) of Sultan Murad IV.